RandomStudio/tether/base_agent/rust/README.md

 # Tether Agent for Rust

-## Examples
+## Create and Connect

-Build an agent using defaults, and connect it automatically:
+Build a Tether Agent using defaults, and connect it automatically:

 ```
- let agent = TetherAgentOptionsBuilder::new("RustDemoAgent")
+ let mut agent = TetherAgentOptionsBuilder::new("RustDemoAgent")
         .build()
         .expect("failed to connect Tether");
 ```

+## Send Messages
-Create an Output Plug, passing in a ref to the Tether Agent you created:
+Create a Channel Sender, passing in a ref to the Tether Agent you created:

 ```
-    let custom_output = PlugOptionsBuilder::create_output("customValues")
+    let sender_definition = PlugOptionsBuilder::create_sender("customValues")
-        .build(&agent)
+        .build(&mut agent)
-        .expect("failed to create output");
+        .expect("failed to create sender");

 ```